 Head Coach – Varsity Lightweight Coach: Chuck Crawford

 Chuck has resided in Delaware since his graduation from Rutgers in 1973 where his business is headquartered.
-He serves as President/CEO of ACW Corporation which owns and operates over twenty Arby’s Restaurants.
-He is married with three grown children and one grandchild.
+He serves as President/CEO of ACW Corporation which owns and operates twenty Arby’s Restaurants.
+He is married with three grown children and three grandchildren.

 Chuck competed in rowing during the sixties and seventies.
 As a rower, he rowed in national youth (junior) and elite lightweight championship crews that placed third in world junior championships and first in the lightweight championship.